-When faced with prior leaps in complexity, the defense community invested in and developed new management and analytical tools, created new organizational structures and fundamentally changed policies.
-For example, in the early days of the Cold War, PERT was developed to help manage the Polaris Missile program and new organizational constructs such as the FFRDC were created.
-Today, the Department of Defense faces a similar leap in complexity as the information revolution presents the opportunity to create large, complex net-centric systems-of-systems.
-Furthermore, individual weapon systems are becoming more complex as more technology is inserted, requirements mount and capabilities increase.
-Gaining maximum benefit from these innovations requires not only overcoming the technical challenges, but also confronting fundamental and profound policy, organizational and doctrinal issues.
-Both Deputy Secretary of Defense Gordon England and Undersecretary of Defense (AT&L) Ken Krieg have identified the issue as critical.
+Government agencies, primarily the U.S. Department of Defense, currently face an unparalleled leap in complexity as the information revolution presents opportunities to create large, complex net-centric systems-of-systems.
+Furthermore, individual weapon systems are becoming more intricate as more technology is inserted, requirements mount, and capabilities increase.
+Gaining maximum benefit from these innovations requires not only overcoming the technical challenges, but also confronting fundamental and profound policy, organizational, and doctrinal issues.

 When faced with complicated challenges in the past, the defense community developed new management and analytical tools, created new organizational structures, and fundamentally changed governance structures and policies.
 In the early days of the Cold War, for example, PERT (program evaluation and review technique) was developed to help manage the Polaris Missile program, and the Federally Funded Research and Development Centers were created.
 Currently, however, creative thinking on how to grapple with complexity has been in short supply.